Zusammensetzung des Verwaltungsrats, Kommitees und Kriterien der Unabhängigkeit

 The Nomination & Compensation Committee advises and supports the Board of Directors in particular with regard to the determination of the compensation principles and the compensation system as well as regarding the nomination of members of the Board of Directors and the promotion of executive officers of the Company or its controlled companies, as applicable.
 It assesses the compensation proposals for the Company or their controlled companies, respectively, regarding compliance with the determined principles and prepares the compensation report and the motions to be submitted to the shareholders' meeting on the compensation to the Board of Directors and the executive management.
 The Board of Directors may assign further tasks, responsibilities and powers in compensation and nomination matters to the Nomination & Compensation Committee.

 The Strategy Committee directs the firm's major strategic initiatives and advises the Board of Directors in particular on major business, corporate and organizational initiatives within the current set of guidelines and practices.
 It further oversees fundamental initiatives in terms of the firm's human capital development and its financial planning and use of financial resources.

-The Markets Committee coordinates global marketing and (key) client activities, drives strategic fundraising initiatives and identifies new key product and fundraising themes.
+The Client Oversight Committee coordinates global marketing and (key) client activities, drives strategic fundraising initiatives and identifies new key product and fundraising themes.
 In addition, it oversees the coverage of the firm's key client prospects, the global consultant network, the firm's global public relations strategy as well as its advisory network.